ArdentStack/Parameterize.Net/README.md

             // Generate random float array according to the constraints

             float[] parameters = Constraint.GetRandom(constraints);
-            // Create the object from the parameters var petstore = Parameterizer.Create<PetStore>(parameters,config);
+            // Create the object from the parameters
+            var petstore = Parameterizer.Create<PetStore>(parameters,config,"My PetStore Name"); //The string argument at the end will go to an OnInitFunction in the type PetStore.

             foreach (var animal in petstore.Animals)
             {